shinyinc/rock-job-project/README.md

-Rock Job Interview - Web Project Proposal
+Rock Web Engineer - Web Project Proposal
 ==========================================================================================

 ## Document about the position